ruvini730402/Lanka-Transit/README.md

 **Lanka Transit** - Connecting Sri Lanka, one journey at a time. 🇱🇰

-Built with ❤️ for Sri Lankan public transport by [Ruvini730402](https://github.com/ruvini730402)
+Built with ❤️ for Sri Lankan public transport
+Ashan J.